MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/jsdoc.md

 ### Non-nullable

-A number, but never null.
+A number that is required never null (or undefined).

 ```
 {!number}